Linda Wilinski Photography

 • Contact Information

-Linda Wilinski is a freelance photographer focused on the conservation of wild Florida.
-She is a certified Master Naturalist and Spring Ambassador who attended Crealde School of Art.
+Linda Wilinski is an award winning, published wildlife photographer focused on the conservation of Florida's freshwater springs.
+She is a certified Florida Master Naturalist and Spring Ambassador who attended Crealde School of Art.

 Leu Gardens in Winter Park, FL exhibited her art in the Summer of 2018 as well as historic Mount Dora in 2019 and 2022.